Mekolaos/Aternos-On-Discord/README.md

 ### Prerequisites

-- python 3.7 or higher
+- Python 3.7 or higher
 - A Discord server for which you have the rights to add a bot
 - An Aternos account